sunfounder/raspad3/docs/source/clicker_game.rst

 Description
 -------------

-Hello, kids!
 Today we will play a game of poking balloons.

 Click the green flag to start.